fugue/regula/README.md

 }
 ```

-The following attributes are supported for waiver objects:

- -  `resource_id` The ID of the resource (defaults to `*`)
- -  `rule_id` The metadata ID of the rule (defaults to `*`)
- -  `rule_name`: The package name of the rule (defaults to `*`)
- -  `filename`: The filename of the resource declaration (defaults to `*`)

-They match the corresponding rule result attributes in the [regula report
-output](#regula-report-output).
+In this example, by leaving out `resource_type` and `resource_id`, Regula assumes `*` values for both.

 ### Disabling rules

-Disabling a rule prevents it from being run altogether.
-This way it will not
-show up in the report at all.
-You can use this to remove rules that are not
+Disabling a rule prevents Regula from running the rule at all.
+This can be used to remove rules that are not relevant for your purposes.
-relevant for you.

-To disable a rule, add an object to the `fugue.regula.config.rules` set and
-use `DISABLED` for status.
+To disable a rule, add an object to the `fugue.regula.config.rules` set and use `DISABLED` for `status`.

-You can disable rules by name or by rule ID:
+You can disable rules by `rule_name` or by `rule_id`:

 ```rego
 rules[rule] {